-A limbus vertebra represents herniation of nucleus polposus through a defect in the anterior margin of the vertebral body endplate and beneath the ring apophysis.
-It is closely related to Schmorl nodes and should not be confused with a limbus fractures or infection.
+Limbus vertebra is a well-corticated osseous density, usually of the anterosuperior vertebral body corner, that occurs secondary to herniation of the nucleus polposus through the the vertebral body endplate beneath the ring apophysis.
+These are closely related to Schmorl nodes and should not be confused with limbus fractures or infection.

-The anterosuperior corner of a single vertebral body in the mid lumbar spine is most frequently affected.
-The inferior and posterior margin and other regions are less frequently affected.
+A limbus vertebra of the anterosuperior corner of a single vertebral body in the mid lumbar spine the most common presentation.
+The inferior and posterior margin, and other regions, are less frequently seen.

 Synonyms & Alternative Spellings